Class Placement

 Placement Test Instructions

-SAT/ACT scores and/or placement test results will be used by academic advisors to help place new freshmen in appropriate level English, math and chemistry classes.
-Students who do not have an SAT or ACT score on file in the Admissions Office or those interested in improving their placement need to take a placement test at least two weeks prior to meeting with an academic advisor and attending SOAR.
+Your placement test results will be used by academic advisors to help place new freshmen in appropriate level English, math and chemistry classes.
 Students interested in taking a foreign language are required to take a placement test.

 Most students are able to take placement tests as soon as they submit an enrollment deposit.
 Placement tests are administered through Blackboard, Detroit Mercy’s course management software.
 You can access Blackboard at blackboard.udmercy.edu.
 You'll need to use your Microsoft 365 log in credentials.
 Directions for your Microsoft 365 account were sent in an earlier email.
 For assistance logging in, contact the Office of Admissions by calling 313-993-1245, emailing admissions@udmercy.edu or texting 313-429-0110.